NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 To install `nuget.exe`:

-1. On Mac and Linux, install [Mono 4.4.2 or later](http://www.mono-project.com/docs/getting-started/install/).
 [!INCLUDE[install-cli](../includes/install-cli.md)]

 Available commands and applicability to package creation, package consumption, and/or publishing a package to a host: